 Section A – Sources and Amounts of Funds and Resources

-Sections 704(m)(3) and (4) of the Act; 34 CFR 364.35 and 364.36
+Sections 704(m)(3) and (4) of the Act

 List the amounts of all resources received by the state from items 1 through 3 during the federal fiscal reporting year.
-In item 2 include “pass through” funds received from state or local governments.
-“Pass through” funds are funds, received by the DSU on behalf of consumers, that are subsequently passed on to consumers, e.g., personal assistance services, representative payee funds, or Medicaid funds.
+In item 2, include “pass through” funds received from state or local governments.
+“Pass through” funds are funds received by the DSE on behalf of consumers that are subsequently passed on to consumers, e.g., personal assistance services, representative payee funds, or Medicaid funds.
 In item 3(H), “other resources” may include, for example, foundations, corporations or trust grants, donations from individuals or investment or endowment income.

 Note: If the State receives funding dedicated or restricted to a particular purpose, that funding should be included in the appropriate source category.
-For example, if the DSU receives funding from another Federal agency for specified transportation services for people with significant disabilities under the IL program, that funding should be included in the “Other Federal Funds” category.
+For example, if the DSE receives funding from another Federal agency for specified transportation services for people with significant disabilities under the IL program, that funding should be included in the “Other Federal Funds” category.

 Round off to the nearest dollar amount any funds ending with cents.
 Example: $4,240,010.87 $4,240,011)